ianlewis/dotfiles/bash/README.md

 configuration etc..

 - [`sbp`]: A simple bash prompt library that provides a simple way to customize the bash prompt.
 It is used in `.bashrc` to set the prompt.
+A local `.sbp.settings.local.conf` is loaded if it exists.
-- [`kubectl-aliases`]: A library that provides a set of kubectl aliases for common kubectl commands.
+- [`kubectl-aliases`]: A library that provides a set of `kubectl` aliases for common `kubectl` commands.
 It is used in `.bash_aliases` to set the aliases.
 - [`ssh-find-agent`]: A library that provides a way to find the ssh agent socket and set the `SSH_AUTH_SOCK` environment variable.
 If a running ssh-agent isn't found, it starts a new instance.
 It is used in `.bashrc` to set the